III:00:03 Student Disciplinary Rules

 M. Authority of the president.
 The president of the University retains final authority on all campus matters, including disciplinary decisions.
 Therefore, any disciplinary action is subject to final review by the president of the University.
 At his/her discretion, the president may determine to intervene in order to negotiate a mutually acceptable resolution to any disciplinary proceeding, or subsequently, to convert any finding or sanction imposed to a lesser finding or sanction, or to rescind any previous finding or sanction, in appropriate cases.

-Cross-references: MTSU Policy III:00:08 Academic Misconduct; MTSU Policy I:01:10 Equal Opportunity, Affirmative Action, and Nondiscrimination; MTSU Policy I:01:22 Discrimination and Harassment-Complaint and Investigation Procedure; MTSU Policy I:01:03 Tobacco-Free Campus Policy; TBR Policies 5:01:02:00 Equal Employment Opportunity and Affirmative Action; 2:02:10:01 Sex Discrimination and Sexual Harassment; 1:06:00:05 Uniform Procedures for Cases Subject to the Tennessee Uniform Administrative Procedures Act; TBR Guideline P-080 Discrimination and Harassment – Complaint and Investigation Procedure.
+Cross-references: MTSU Policy III:00:08 Academic Misconduct; MTSU Policy I:01:10 Equal Opportunity, Affirmative Action, and Nondiscrimination; MTSU Policy I:01:22 Discrimination and Harassment Based on Categories Other Than Sex; MTSU Policy I:01:03 Tobacco-Free Campus Policy; TBR Policies 5:01:02:00 Equal Employment Opportunity and Affirmative Action; 2:02:10:01 Sex Discrimination and Sexual Harassment; 1:06:00:05 Uniform Procedures for Cases Subject to the Tennessee Uniform Administrative Procedures Act; TBR Guideline P-080 Discrimination and Harassment – Complaint and Investigation Procedure.